 Why do people overindulge in drinking alcohol?
 Some people drink too much because they are physically addicted to alcohol, but not everyone who drinks heavily is actually physically dependent on it.
 A common problem with alcohol use is binge drinking, which is consuming large amounts of alcohol quickly.
 This is usually about four drinks in two hours for the average woman or five drinks in two hours for the average man.
 Those who drink heavily at times may end up in a lot of trouble and may try to stop binge drinking, but sooner or later, do the same thing again.
 So, what is the psychology of binge drinking?

-Causes of Binge Drinking
+Psychology of Binge Drinking

 How to Stop Binge Drinking

-Getting in touch with what is triggering the urge to drink too much, because binge drinking can lead to very serious consequences, including vehicle accidents, falls or drowning.
-If you are turning to alcohol to ease anxiety or emotional discomfort, a mental health professional can help you to get to the root of your problems and help you to find healthier coping skills.
+Getting in touch with what triggers the urge to drink too much is essential because binge drinking can lead to severe consequences, including vehicle accidents, falls, or drowning.
+Suppose you are turning to alcohol to ease anxiety or emotional discomfort.
+In that case, a mental health professional can help you to get to the root of your problems and help you to find healthier coping skills.
 Once you acknowledge that you have a problem with binge drinking, it is possible to find a solution to moderate or stop the behavior before it leads to unwanted consequences.